PhenyoEstherRasekedi/Data-Analysis-Capstone-Project-2/README.md

 In the initial data preparation phase, I performed the following tasks:

-1. Data loading and inspection.
+1. Data loading and inspection
 2. Data cleaning and formatting

 ### Exploratory Data Analysis